Why should I come to the Writing Center?

 I have some suggestions for improving the Writing Center.
 Where can I send them?

 We are always happy to hear from you.
 We ask you to complete a short feedback survey whenever you receive a summary report of one of your consultations; you can use the comments box on the survey.
-Also, you may email your suggestions and comments to firstname.lastname@example.org.
+We also have a suggestion box outside the center, or you may email your suggestions and comments to email@example.com.

 How can I get a job as a Writing Center consultant?